 \paragraph{Composable $\Theta$ sketch}

 We add the three additional APIs to Algorithm~\ref{alg:composable-theta}.
-The snapshot method reads est and writes it into a copy.
+The snapshot method copies $\mathit{est}$.
 Note that the result of a merge is only visible after writing to est, because it is the only variable accessed by the query.
-As est is an atomic variable, the requirement on snapshot and merge is met.
+As $\mathit{est}$ is an atomic variable, the requirement on snapshot and merge is met.
 To minimise the number of updates, calcHint returns $\Theta$ and shouldAdd checks if $h(a) < \Theta$, which is safe because the value of $\Theta$ in sketch $S$ is monotonically decreasing.
 Therefore, if $h(a) \geq \Theta$ then $h(a)$ will never enter the \emph{sampleSet}.